 Geographically, the Asia Pacific region is projected to hold a substantial market share throughout the course of the next five years on account of the major agricultural output giving countries such as China and India among others.
 Moreover, the presence of a comparatively large population base in the APAC region further leads to increased food demand.
 Which in turn is positively impacting the growth of the fertilizer market in the Asia Pacific region throughout the forecast period.

 Prominent/major key market players in the fertilizer market include YARA International, The Mosaic Company, and Nutrien among others.
-The players in the fertilizer market are implementing various growth strategies to gain a competitive advantage over its competitors in this market.
+The players in the fertilizer market are implementing various growth strategies to gain a competitive advantage over their competitors in this market.
 Major market players in the market have been covered along with their relative competitive position and strategies and the report also mentions recent deals and investments of different market players over the last few years.
 The company profiles section details the business overview, financial performance (public companies) for the past few years, key products and services being offered along with the recent deals and investments of these important players in the fertilizer market.

 Frequently Asked Questions (FAQs)